The 15 Best Types of Roof Vents to Consider for Your Home

 4. Hard-Wired Powered Attic Vents

-Also known as powered attic ventilators, hard-wired vents are circular components relying on motorized fans to suck hot air beneath the roof deck.
-These vents also use electricity to remove hot air from your attic while keeping your attic at a constant temperature.
-The downside of using them is that they can sometimes circulate unwanted air instead of expelling it.
+Also known as powered attic ventilators, hard-wired vents contain motorized fans to suck hot air beneath the roof deck.
+They require electricity to remove hot air from your attic while keeping your attic at a constant temperature.
+The downside of using them is that they can sometimes circulate air instead.

 5. Solar-Powered Vents